Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

 - [Design docs](https://github.com/mininet/mininet/wiki/%5BGSoC-2013%5D-Mininet-Web-Interface-Design-Docs).

 #### Todo list:
-- Still not sure whether I should develop the website to share full VM image.
-I have actually gotten started to develop according to the wireframe I created earlier, but still very far from completion.
-At most can be considered 5% complete.
-(I stopped development on this to wait for further clarification)
 - Documentation.
 - Test cases.
 (Unit tests done for mnp.
 In-progress for djpp.)
-- Deal with user feedbacks (bugs/suggestions) for the deployed djpp.
-I hope somebody starts using it.
-(Need users!)
-- Convert several experiments in http://reproducingnetworkresearch.wordpress.com/ which only needs to use Mininet (e.g.: no kernel patch) to use the deployed djpp.

-#### Minor things:
-- I'm thinking of customizing the [classifier list](https://ec2-54-218-16-158.us-west-2.compute.amazonaws.com/packages/search/).
-   - Mininet :: Mininet (For mininet itself)
-   - Mininet :: Experiment (For full experiments with Mininet)
-   - Mininet :: Module :: Node (For modules)
-   - Mininet :: Module :: Host
-   - Mininet :: Module :: Link
-   - Mininet :: Module :: Topology
-   - Mininet :: Module :: Traffic
-   - Mininet :: Module :: Others
-   - Mininet :: Any other suggestions?

 ----